oxidecomputer/transceiver-control/controller/README.md

 Usage: xcvradm [OPTIONS] --interface <INTERFACE> <COMMAND>

 Commands:
-  status        Return the status of the addressed modules, such as presence, power enable, and power mode reset         Reset the addressed modules set-power     Set the power module of the addressed modules identify      Extract the identity information for a set of modules read-lower    Read the lower page of a set of transceiver modules write-lower   Write the lower page of a set of transceiver modules read-upper    Read data from an upper memory page write-upper   Write the upper page of a set of transceiver modules memory-model  Describe the memory model of a set of modules help          Print this message or the help of the given subcommand(s)
+  status            Return the status of the addressed modules, such as presence, power enable, and power mode reset             Reset the addressed modules set-power         Set the power module of the addressed modules power             Return the power mode of the addressed modules enable-power      Enable the hot swap controller for the addressed modules disable-power     Disable the hot swap controller for the addressed modules assert-reset      Assert ResetL for the addressed modules deassert-reset    Deassert ResetL for the addressed modules assert-lp-mode    Assert LpMode for the addressed modules deassert-lp-mode  Deassert LpMode for the addressed modules identify          Read the SFF-8024 identifier for a set of modules vendor-info       Read the vendor information for a set of modules read-lower        Read the lower page of a set of transceiver modules write-lower       Write the lower page of a set of transceiver modules read-upper        Read data from an upper memory page write-upper       Write the upper page of a set of transceiver modules memory-model      Describe the memory model of a set of modules macs              Return the MAC addresses for the particular system allotted by its FRUID help              Print this message or the help of the given subcommand(s)

 Options:
-  -f, --fpga-id <FPGA_ID>
-          The FPGA whose transceivers to address [default: 0] -t, --transceivers <TRANSCEIVERS>
+  -t, --transceivers <TRANSCEIVERS>
-          The comma-separated list of transcievers on the FPGA to address -a, --address <ADDRESS>
+          The list of transcievers on the FPGA to address -a, --address <ADDRESS>
           The source IP address on which to listen for messages [default: ::]
   -i, --interface <INTERFACE>
-          The source interface on which to listen for messages -p, --peer <PEER>
+          The source interface on which to listen for messages -P, --port <PORT>
+          The source UDP port from which to send messages [default: 0] -p, --peer <PEER>
           The unicast peer address to assume
+      --peer-port <PEER_PORT>
-  -n, --n-retries <N_RETRIES>
+          The destination UDP port to which to send messages [default: 11112] -n, --n-retries <N_RETRIES>
           The maximum number of retries before failing a request -r, --retry-interval <RETRY_INTERVAL>